Child Support

 What Evidence Do You Need?

-• Ground 4 (underemployment): industry salary data, previous tax returns showing higher income, recent job advertisements
+• Reason 8B (earning capacity): industry salary data, previous tax returns showing higher income, recent job advertisements

-• Ground 6 (hidden assets): property records, company financial statements, trust deeds
+• Reason 8A (income, property or financial resources): property records, company financial statements, trust deeds

-• Ground 1 or 8 (special needs): medical reports, therapy invoices, school support plans
+• Reason 2 (special needs): medical reports, therapy invoices, school support plans

-• Ground 2 (contact costs): flight records, accommodation receipts, travel invoices
+• Reason 1 (time or communication costs): flight records, accommodation receipts, travel invoices

 What if the Other Parent Is Hiding Income?

-Grounds 4 and 6 specifically address this scenario.
+Reasons 8A and 8B specifically address this scenario.
 Services Australia can request income information directly from the ATO — the other parent can't simply refuse to provide it.

-If a parent is a company director paying themselves a low salary while retaining profits in the company, Ground 6 allows those retained profits or company assets to be considered.
-If a parent is working cash-in-hand, Ground 4 allows Services Australia to assess what they could reasonably earn.
+If a parent is a company director paying themselves a low salary while retaining profits in the company, Reason 8A allows those retained profits or company assets to be considered.
+If a parent is working cash-in-hand, Reason 8B allows Services Australia to assess what they could reasonably earn.

 Change of Assessment vs Private Agreement